Understanding tympanosclerosis

 When to see a hearing specialist

-If you notice that regular noises sound muffled, quiet sounds are more difficult to hear or your ability to hear is steadily decreasing, it’s time to discuss your symptoms with a hearing specialist.
-They will be able to understand your symptoms, examine your ears and suggest the appropriate next steps.
-Schedule an appointment with an HCP at your local Miracle-Ear to discuss your hearing health.
+If you notice that regular noises sound muffled, quiet sounds are more difficult to hear, or your ability to hear is steadily decreasing, it’s time to discuss your symptoms with a hearing specialist.
+They can understand your symptoms, examine your ears, and suggest the appropriate next steps.
+Schedule an appointment with a hearing care professional at your local Miracle-Ear to discuss your hearing health.

-Frequently asked questions about tympanosclerosis
+FAQs about tympanosclerosis

 No, tympanosclerosis doesn’t heal on its own.
-Surgery is often necessary to heal the scarring, and hearing loss should be addressed with the help of a hearing care professional (HCP).
+Surgery is often necessary to heal the scarring, and hearing loss should be addressed with the help of your HCP.

 Since tympanosclerosis is related to ear infections (otitis), taking steps to avoid them is important for preserving ear health.
 Here are some ways to avoid otitis: